 Strange inward sounds awake, and to mine eyes

-Rush stranger tears, there is a joy in fear
+Rush stranger tears, there is a joy in fear1

 At the time when literary Gothic was born, religious fears were on the wane, giving way to that vague paranoia of the modern spirit for which Gothic mechanisms seem to have provided welcome therapy.
 Walter Scott compared reading Mrs. Radcliffe to taking drugs, dangerous when habitual “but of most blessed power in those moments of pain and of languor, when the whole head is sore, and the whole heart sick.
 If those who rail indiscriminately at this species of composition, were to consider the quantity of actual pleasure which it produces, and the much greater proportion of real sorrow and distress which it alleviates, their philanthropy ought to moderate their critical pride, or religious intolerance.”
-A grateful public rewarded Mrs. Radcliffe, according to her most recent biographer, by making her the most popular and best paid English novelist of the eighteenth century.
-Her pre-eminence among the “Terrorists,” as they were called, was hardly challenged in her own day, and modern readers …
+A grateful public rewarded Mrs. Radcliffe, according to her most recent biographer,2 by making her the most popular and best paid English novelist of the…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article: